Vahsir7/markdown-viewer/answers.md

 * **Protection of Fundamental Rights:**  The Supreme Court acts as the guardian of fundamental rights and protects citizens' rights from infringement by the state.
 * **Advisory Jurisdiction:** The President of India can refer questions of public importance to the Supreme Court for its opinion.
 * **Court of Record:**  The Supreme Court is a court of record, meaning its judgments have a binding effect on lower courts.

-## 3.6.1.
-Very Short Answer Type Questions

-**1) Who is the governor?**

-The Governor is the head of a state in India, appointed by the President of India.
-They act as the nominal head of the state government.

-**2) Who is the Chief Minister?**

-The Chief Minister is the elected head of the government in a state in India.
-They are typically the leader of the majority party or coalition in the state's Legislative Assembly.

-**3) Who is the State Council of Ministers?**

-The State Council of Ministers is a group of ministers headed by the Chief Minister, who are collectively responsible for advising the Governor and running the state government.

-**4) What is the State Legislature?**

-The State Legislature is the law-making body of a state in India.
-It can be either bicameral (with two houses) or unicameral (with one house), depending on the state.

-**5) What is the High Court?**

-The High Court is the highest judicial authority in a state or group of states in India.
-It has the power to interpret and apply laws within its jurisdiction.

-## 3.6.2.
-Short Answer Type Questions

-**1) What are the qualifications of a governor?**

-* Must be a citizen of India
-* Must be at least 35 years old
-* Should not hold any office of profit

-**2) How is the CM appointed?**

-The Chief Minister is appointed by the Governor.
-The leader of the party or coalition with a majority in the Legislative Assembly is usually invited to form the government and become Chief Minister.

-**3) Write a note on the State Legislative Assembly.**

-The State Legislative Assembly, also known as the Vidhan Sabha, is the lower house (or the only house in unicameral legislatures) of the state legislature.
-Its members are directly elected by the people of the state.
-The Legislative Assembly plays a crucial role in state lawmaking, financial control, and holding the executive branch accountable.

-**4) What is the State Legislative Assembly?**

-(This question seems to be a repetition of question 3)

-**5) What are the powers of Panchayats?**

-Panchayats, the local self-governance institutions in rural India, have the power to:

-* Implement development programs in areas like sanitation, healthcare, and education
-* Levy and collect local taxes
-* Manage local resources and assets
-* Promote social justice and economic development within their jurisdiction